MicrosoftDocs/windows-dev-docs/windows-apps-src/machine-learning/get-started.md

 ![Application screenshot](images/get-started2.png)

 ## 4. Download a model
 Next, let's get a machine learning model to add to our app.
 For this tutorial, we'll use a pre-trained **MNIST model** that was trained with the [Microsoft Cognitive Toolkit (CNTK)](https://docs.microsoft.com/cognitive-toolkit/) and exported to ONNX format.

+If you are using the MNIST_GetStarted sample from GitHub, the MNIST model has already been included in your Assets folder, and you will only need to add it to your application.
-You'll need to download the pre-trained model from the [ONNX Model Zoo](https://github.com/onnx/models) on GitHub.
+You can also download the pre-trained model from the [ONNX Model Zoo](https://github.com/onnx/models) on GitHub.

 If you're interested in training your own model, you can follow this [tutorial](train-ai-model.md) that we used to train this MNIST model.

 ## 5. Add the model
-After downloading the MNIST model, right click on the Assets folder in the Solution Explorer, and select "Add > Existing Item".
-Point the file picker to the location of your ONNX model and click add.
+Once you have the pre-trained MNIST model, we will use the mlgen command line tool to generate interface code to interact with our model.
+To learn how to use the tool, please see Automatic Interface Code Generation in [Overview](overview.md).

-The project should now contain two new files:
+You should now have two new files:
 - `MNIST.onnx` - your trained model.
 - `MNIST.cs` - the Windows ML generated code.

+Let's add these files to our Visual Studio project.

 ![Solution explorer with new files](images/get-started3.png)

-What's this new `MNIST.cs` file?
-Well, with the Visual Studio Windows ML plugin, when you add a pre-trained model to your application, Visual Studio automatically generates code to provide an interface to interact with the model in your app.
+To make sure the model builds when we compile our application, right click on the `mnist.onnx` file, and select **Properties**.
+For **Build Action**, select **Content**.

-Let's take a look at the generated code in the `MNIST.cs` file.
+Now, let's take a look at the newly generated code in the `MNIST.cs` file.
 We have three classes:
 - **MNISTModel** creates the machine learning model representation, binds the specific inputs and outputs to model, and evaluates the model asynchronously.
 - **MNISTModelInput** initializes the input types that the model expects.
 In this case, the input expects a VideoFrame.
 - **MNISTModelOutput** initializes the types that the model will output.
 In this case, the output will be a list called "classLabel" of type `<long>` and a Dictionary called "prediction" of type `<long, float>`

+We'll now use these classes to load, bind, and evaluate the model in our project.

 ## 6. Load, bind, and evaluate the model
 For Windows ML applications, the pattern we want to follow is: Load > Bind > Evaluate.